 Students will internalize the implications of the authority and total responsibility placed on school administrators.
 Emphasis will be placed on the students' ability to implement the components of a vision and mission statement, by evaluating a research-based program to improve student achievement.
-In addition, students will demonstrate their ability to distinguish between different
+In addition, students will demonstrate their ability to distinguish between different leadership models.
+Further, students will display a thorough understanding of effective school management, information gathering, delegation, decision-making strategies/models, ethical leadership, systematic planning, as well as community and stakeholder partnerships.
+Prerequisite/s: None

-EDL 745 School Improvement Process (3 Cr)
+EDL 745 Administration of School Improvement Process (3 Cr)